{Shikoku Hachijūhachikasho Meguri}

 Below i have included two tools to help you figure out what the trip might cost you.
 First is a list of the items that you may need to buy and the range in their approximate prices.
 At the very bottom of the page is a calculator that uses those costs and should allow you to come up with an approximate total for your trip.

 In general, though, it can be said right up front that this trip is not cheap, even if you camp out each and every night.
-Almost all henro will end up carrying large sums of money — usually thousands of dollars.
-Take and carry this as a mixture of cash and travellers checks.
-Take several days of cash with you when you go or plan on spending part of your first day looking for a bank to cash them when you get there.
-With cash already in hand from home, you can start on the trail as soon as you get to Shikoku.
+Almost all henro will end up carrying large sums of mney — maybe thousands of dollars.

 A Few Words of Caution

-Because you are travelling in a cash oriented country, you are going to end up carrying a lot more cash (as opposed to travellers checks) than you may be used to.
-However, my recommendation is NOT to carry only cash.
-During each week of the walk, cash just enough travellers checks to cover your planned expenses for the next week, plus a little extra just in case.
-Keep the rest of your money in travellers checks.
-If the worst should happen and you lose your money (through foolishness or robbery), if all you had was cash you are out of luck; if most of what you had was still in the form of travellers checks, you have some recourse and the chance of getting them replaced.
+Because you are travelling in a cash oriented country, you are going to end up carrying a lot more cash than you may be used to.
+However, my recommendation is NOT to carry all of your money in cash.
+During each week of the walk, withdraw just enough cash from an ATM to cover your planned expenses for the next week, plus a little extra "just in case."
+If the worst should happen and you lose your money (through foolishness or robbery), if you were carrying everything, you are out of luck and your pilgrimage may be over; if most of your money is still in the ATM, you can't lose everything.

 The good news is that the crime rate in Japan is still very low.
 I never once felt threatened while on the island, and never once felt worried about my money.
 With common sense precautions, carrying all this money will not be a problem.
 These precautions include: